MChatzakis/Byzantine-Vector-Consensus/README.md

 In each view a leader process tries to disseminate a vector, and every epoch has a specific number of views.
 For more details refer to the report of this work.

 ## About
-This work was done in collaboration with the Distributing Computing Laboratory lab of EPFL, during the Research Project of Computer Science Master program, during the winter semester of 2023.
+This work was done in collaboration with the Distributing Computing Laboratory lab of EPFL, during the Research Project of Computer Science Master program, during the spring semester of 2023.